A PDF copy of the rules is available here.

 The author of the winning print will receive the Hugh Shaw Memorial Trophy

-Mounting of Prints Prints for all competitions shall be mounted and, in line with the requirements of the Glasgow District Photographic Union for their annual exhibition and portfolios, the board sizes should preferably be either 500mm x 400mm (equivalent to 20” x 16”) or400mm x 300mm (equivalent to 16” x 12”) irrespective of print size, but in any case no larger than 500mm by 400mm
+Prints for all competitions shall be mounted and, in line with the requirements of the Glasgow District Photographic Union for their annual exhibition and portfolios, the board sizes should preferably be either 500mm x 400mm (equivalent to 20” x 16”) or 400mm x 300mm (equivalent to 16” x 12”) irrespective of print size, but in any case, no larger than 500mm by 400mm.

 The Adams Butchers Trophy will be awarded to the advanced member gaining the highest number of points in the Landscape & general section of the general print competitions.